fluiddyn/fluiddyn/doc/overview.rst

 Matlab to their students.

 We need a dynamics in open-source coding in science and in particular in fluid dynamics.
-I think Python is a perfect tool for us.
-FluidDyn is a tool to test this and to increase freedom and efficiency in science with open-source methods.
+I think Python and its scientific environment is a great opportunity for us.
+FluidDyn is a tool to test this hypothesis and to increase equality, freedom and efficiency in fluid dynamics with open-source methods.

 Open-source
 ^^^^^^^^^^^